DjangoGirls/tutorial/en/python_installation/instructions.md

 ### OS X

-You need to go to the website https://www.python.org/downloads/release/python-342/ and download the Python installer:
+You need to go to the website https://www.python.org/downloads/release/python-343/ and download the Python installer:

-* Download the *Mac OS X 64-bit/32-bit installer* *DMG* file,
+* Download the *Mac OS X 64-bit/32-bit installer* file,
-* Double click to open it,
-* Double click *Python.mpkg* to run the installer.
+* Double click *python-3.4.3-macosx10.6.pkg* to run the installer.

 Verify the installation was successful by opening the *Terminal* application and running the `python3` command:

     $ python3 --version
-    Python 3.4.2
+    Python 3.4.3

 ----